VinceJepoyMendoza/DogDummyAPI/README.md

   .then((json) => console.log(json))
 ```

 Note: This will return dogs that include "te" in their name.
 Filter route will only work if given atleast 1 query.
-Check [All Queries](#all-queries)<br><br>
+Check [All Queries](#all-queries)<br>

 ### **Get all categories**